tjschaeffer/STAT-380/README.md

 # STAT-380
 Assignments completed in STAT 380: Data Science Through Statistical Reasoning and Computation in Spring 2019.
+All assignments completed using R code.